tacheometry/testez-companion/README.md

    rojo serve testing.project.json
    ```
 2. Under `ReplicatedStorage`, right click the `TestEZ Companion` folder, and select `Save as Local Plugin...`.
 Selecting `Save to File...`, and saving the `rbxm*` model in your plugin directory also works.

+## Test place

+A basic place to test the functionality of spec files is https://github.com/tacheometry/testez-basic-place.